Due to a system outage, exam applications are currently unavailable. Access will be restored as soon as possible.

 - Hold an unrestricted license to practice in a state or territory.

 - Adhere to the AOA Code of Ethics.

-Candidates are eligible to take the Combined Physics and Diagnostic Imaging written exam in their third year of training or at any exam administration after.
+Candidates are eligible to take the Radiation Oncology written exam in their third year of training or at any exam administration after.